How To Start Divorce Proceedings | Divorce Proceedings

 Historically, to obtain a divorce, it was necessary for the party applying for the divorce to establish that the marriage had broken down irretrievably by proving one of five facts.
 Three of the facts were based on fault and two facts were based on a period of separation.

-From 6 April 2022, instead of relying on fault or separation, an application for divorce simply states that the marriage has broken down irretrievably and this does not have to be proved.
+From 6 April 2022, instead of relying on fault or separation, an application for divorce simply states that the marriage has broken down irretrievably and fault does not come into question.

 Removing fault from the divorce application process allows you to legally end your marriage without blaming the other spouse.